-When SF.I&A identifies and authenticates users that log on to the storage management software, SF.I&A automatically locks a user account whose repeated authentication attempts fail for the preset number of times.
+When SF.I&A identifies and authenticates users that log on to the storage management software by using the internal TOE authentication function, SF.I&A automatically locks a user account whose repeated authentication attempts fail for the preset number of times.
 The exception is the account of the system builder, which SF.I&A does not lock.
 When locked, accounts are locked indefinitely.
+If a number of authentication attempts fail when using the external authentication function, SF.I&A does not manage the number of authentication attempt failures for the account, and does not automatically lock the account.
+This means the external authentication function is required to have a function equivalent to the TOE account lock function, and the account lock is executed by the external authentication server).

 SF.MGMT unlocks user accounts and sets the threshold value for the number of repeated failures that is applied to automatically lock the accounts whose authentication fails.
-SF.I&A manages the number of repeated authentication attempt failures for each user account.
-Only when authentication is successful, and when the preset number of repeated authentication attempt failures reaches the threshold value and an account is locked, does SF.I&A clear the number of repeated failures for the account.
+SF.I&A manages the number of repeated authentication attempt failures for each user account by using function of authentication in TOE.
+Only when authentication is successful by using the internal TOE authentication function, and when the preset number of repeated authentication attempt failures reaches the threshold value and an account is locked by using the internal TOE authentication function, does SF.I&A clear the number of repeated failures for the account.
 When an account is automatically locked, if another session with the same account has already logged on to the storage management software, the automatic locking of the account does not affect the operation of the successfully authenticated session.